zrj26/go-NOM/README.md

 # go-NOM
-A golang based Network Object Model library
+A golang based Network Object Model library. also provides C and python API.